Terrorism financing: United Nations

 United Nations Security Council Resolution 1373 is a counter-terrorism measure intended to deny financing to terrorist organisations and individuals.

 Article 2.1 of the 1999 Terrorist Financing Convention defines the crime of terrorist financing as the offense committed by "any person" who "by any means, directly or indirectly, unlawfully and willfully, provides or collects funds with the intention that they should be used or in the knowledge that they are to be used, in full or in part, in order to carry out" an act "intended to cause death or serious bodily injury to a civilian, or to any other person not taking an active part in the hostilities in a situation of armed conflict, when the purpose of such act, by its nature or context, is to intimidate a population, or to compel a government or an international organization to do or to abstain from doing any act."

 The UN Security Council adopted Resolution 1373 after the 9/11 attacks.
 This outlined that states were not allowed to provide financing to terrorist organizations, allow safe havens to them and that information regarding terrorist groups had to be shared with other governments.

 A committee was formed in the United Nations that were in charge of gathering a list of organizations and people who had ties with terrorism or were suspected of terrorism whose financial accounts needed to be frozen and that no financial institutes would be able to do trade with them.

 Bitcoin

-In January 2019, the military wing of Hamas (Not a terrorist organisation, but recognised as resistance organisation), known as the al-Qassam Brigades, began a campaign to get supporters to donate USD.
+In January 2019, the military wing of Hamas, known as the al-Qassam Brigades, began a campaign to get supporters to donate USD.
 Soon after announcing its intention to crowdfund through Bitcoin, the al-Qassam Brigades provided a Bitcoin address to which donors could send funds and posted infographics and tutorials about Bitcoin on social media.

 Since then Hamas has used Bitcoin and other cryptocurrencies but reports claim the amounts are smaller when compared to its traditional funding sources and are often traceable due to blockchain transparency.
 Authorities in the U.S. and Israel have repeatedly seized millions in crypto tied to Hamas and related exchanges, most recently targeting BuyCash and confiscating funds raised after the October 2023 attacks.
 These cases have fueled regulatory crackdowns, lawsuits against crypto platforms like Binance, and proposals to treat crypto mixers as national security threats.